Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 | **Web Browser:**        | Microsoft Edge <br> Mozilla Firefox <br> Google Chrome (Desktop and Android) <br> Apple Safari (Desktop and iOS) <br> Opera                                             |
 | **Other Components:**   | Microsoft Excel 2010+ (optional) <br> Microsoft Word 2010+ (optional) <br> Microsoft Project 2010+ (optional)                |

-\*Note that SpiraPlan<sup>®</sup> can be loaded onto either Windows Server or workstation editions, provided that the IIS web-server is installed and that SQL Server is available as a database engine.
+\*Note that Spira can be loaded onto either Windows Server or workstation editions, provided that the IIS web-server is installed and that SQL Server is available as a database engine.
 However, Windows workstation editions can only support a maximum of 5 concurrent user web sessions.
 In general, unless there are only going to be a couple of client machines hitting the server, we recommend using Windows Server.

 ## System Prerequisites

-Assuming that you have already installed the appropriate version of Microsoft Windows onto your computer (or that has been pre-installed for you), make sure that the various prerequisites have been correctly added to your installation before trying to install SpiraPlan<sup>®</sup>.
-The SpiraPlan<sup>®</sup> installer will check to ensure that the various prerequisites are in place, and will abort the installation if any are missing, indicating to you what action needs to be taken.
+Assuming that you have already installed the appropriate version of Microsoft Windows onto your computer (or that has been pre-installed for you), make sure that the various prerequisites have been correctly added to your installation before trying to install Spira.
+The Spira installer will check to ensure that the various prerequisites are in place, and will abort the installation if any are missing, indicating to you what action needs to be taken.

 We recommend that you install / configure the prerequisites in the following order: